 7. Conclusion

 The aims of this paper have been three-fold.
 First, we have distinguished between two importantly different uses of the word ‘hyperintensionality’.
 Second, we have shown that grounding claims (that do not fall under a psychological operator) are hyperintensional only under the sentential operator and non-standard predicate-fact views.
-Thirdly, we have argued that if grounding is hyperintensional, a heterogeneous account of hyperintensionality will be required, and we have offered just such a view.
+Thirdly, we have argued that if grounding is hyperintensional, a heterogeneous account of hyperintensionality will be required, and we have offered just such an account.
 We have then investigated whether these considerations might militate in favour of the standard predicate-fact view over its rivals.
 While we have suggested that they do not, we leave open that someone who is not independently motivated to distinguish strong from weak hyperintensions, or someone who thinks that fine-graining facts is easier than fine-graining meanings, will have (defeasible) reason to prefer the standard predicate-fact view to its competitors We have also suggested that there are reasons to prefer either of the standard views—predicate-fact or sentential operator—to the non-standard predicate-fact view.
 We hope, therefore, to have made some headway on these issues, and to have opened up some avenues of potential investigation.

 References